A Guide to Volunteering in India

 Volunteer India

 India is one of the most densely populated countries in the world with 1.3 billion inhabitants, many of which live in poverty.
-Working in India and helping people is a highly rewarding experience and there are also lots of cultural and sightseing activities you will get to do in your spare time.
-You could soak up some sun in marina Beach in Chennai, see the Taj Mahal or book a house boat cruise of the Kerala lakes and dining under the stars.
+Working in India and helping people is a highly rewarding experience and there are also lots of cultural and sightseeing activities you will get to do in your spare time.
+You could soak up some sun in Marina Beach in Chennai, see the Taj Mahal or book a house boat cruise of the Kerala lakes and dining under the stars.

 Top Reasons to Volunteer in India